 1. Leave a sweet treat with a note for your mailman or delivery person.

 Show the men and women who work every day despite traffic, weather, holidays and other circumstances some appreciation for their efforts by leaving a treat in your mailbox or by your door.
-Rebecca, a metro-Atlanta mom, sets up a festive thank-you station by her door for the people delivering extra packages during the holidays.
+Rebecca, a metro Atlanta mom, sets up a festive thank-you station by her door for the people delivering extra packages during the holidays.
 “Giving back is so important and something I try and teach my boys since it’s what my dad taught me,” said Rebecca.
-(Might we suggest one of these delicious recipes or including individual packs of peanut butter in your thank-you station!)

 2. Call a friend or family member you haven’t talked to all year.